tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LP_Ins_Getting_Started_Panel.md

     ![interact_data_struct_2.gif](Images/interact_data_struct_2.gif)

+In addition to Python data structures, the `interact` function can be used with plots.
 Discuss how **Panel** can be used with plots.

-* In addition to Python data structures, the `interact` function can be used with plots.
-When used with plots, `interact` will still need to be passed a function that will render the plot. **Panel** will then create UI widgets to allow users to dynamically change parameters.
+* When used with plots, `interact` will still need to be passed a function that will render the plot.

+* **Panel** will then create UI widgets to allow users to dynamically change parameters.
 An example would be plotting housing transactions data where the number of records plotted is parameterized.
 The `interact` function will create a widget that allows users to change configure the number of records being plotted.

     ```python
     # Define function to create plot